Hremiach

-Hremiach (Грем'яч) is a village in Novhorod-Siverskyi Raion (district) in Chernihiv Oblast of northern Ukraine.
+Hremiach (Грем'яч) is a village in Novhorod-Siverskyi Raion, Chernihiv Oblast, northern Ukraine.
 The village is the northernmost point of Ukraine.
 It belongs to Novhorod-Siverskyi urban hromada, one of the hromadas of Ukraine.

+On November 15, 2024, Russian Forces crossed the border seized the villages of Muravi, Novoselivka and Kolos and planted a Russian flag on the outskirts of Hremiach before retreating.
+By the next day the flags had been dismantled by Ukrainian forces.